ericknavarro97/jitsi-phoshell/README.md

 Functionalities of code become more complex.
 Can code be made simpler at the same time?

+- _If the 2010 decade is defined by iPhone and Android mobile devices, then_ ___2020s should be the era of Virtual Reality &mdash; 3D VR AR___, _with opreating systems and devices that transcend the old, but the programming language has to be_ ___powerful___ _like Forth and yet_ ___easy to learn___ _like the Turtle graphics Logo programming language._

+Jitsi Meet  is the perfect project for this, state of the art React Redux framework, video conferencing, mature open source multiple core technologies.
+Just need simplification.

 ## Why Phoshell?

 As decribed in the following GitHub issue: